-Federal Program Fraud Civil Remedies Act (31 U.S.C. §§ 3801 - 3812)
+Federal Administrative False Claims Act (31 U.S.C. §§ 3801 - 3812) (Formerly known as the Program Fraud Civil Remdies Act)

-The Program Fraud and Civil Remedies Act (PFCRA) creates administrative remedies for making false claims and false statements.
+The Administrative False Claims Act (AFCA), formerly known as the Program Fraud Civil Remedies Act, creates administrative remedies for making false claims and false statements.
 These penalties are separate from and in addition to any liability that may be imposed under the Federal False Claims Act.

-The PFCRA imposes liability on people or entities who file a claim that they know or have reason to know:
+The AFCA imposes liability on people or entities who file a claim that they know or have reason to know:

-- is false, fictitious, or fraudulent; includes or is supported by any written statement that contains false, fictitious, or fraudulent information; - includes or is supported by a written statement that omits a material fact, which causes the statement to be false, fictitious, or fraudulent, and the person or entity submitting the statement has a duty to include the omitted fact; or - is for payment for property or services not provided as claimed.
+- is false, fictitious, or fraudulent; includes or is supported by any written statement that contains false, fictitious, or fraudulent information; - includes or is supported by a written statement that omits a material fact, is false, fictitious or fraudulent as a result of such omission, and the person submitting the statement has a duty to include the omitted fact; or - is for payment for property or services not provided as claimed.

-A violation of this section of the PFCRA is punishable by a \$5,000 civil penalty for each wrongfully filed claim, plus an assessment of twice the amount of any unlawful claim that has been paid.
+A violation based on any of these items is punishable by a civil penalty of up to \$5,000 for each wrongfully filed claim, plus an assessment of up to twice the amount of any unlawful claim that has been paid.

-In addition, a person or entity violates the PFCRA if they submit a written statement which they know or should know:
+In addition, a person or entity violates the AFCA if they submit a written statement which they know or have reason to know:

-- asserts a material fact that is false, fictitious or fraudulent; or - omits a material fact that they had a duty to include, the omission caused the statement to be false, fictitious, or fraudulent, and the statement contained a certification of accuracy.
+- asserts a material fact that is false, fictitious or fraudulent; or - omits a material fact that they had a duty to include, the omission caused the statement to be false, fictitious, or fraudulent, and the statement contained a certification or affirmation of truthfulness and accuracy.